UTI Symptoms Not Caused by Bacteria: What Worked for Me

-I'll get into more details later, but if you are suffering right now, this is what I would do:
+I'll get into more details later, but if you are suffering right now, this is what I would recommend:

-- Drink Baking Soda Mixed With Water - The first line of defense for me is to drink 1/4 tsp of baking soda (do not exceed two teaspoons of baking soda a day) dissolved in a small amount of water.
+- Drink baking soda mixed with water: The first line of defense for me is to drink 1/4 tsp of baking soda (do not exceed two teaspoons of baking soda a day) dissolved in a small amount of water.
 This neutralizes the acid in your urine.
-I started feeling better within 10 minutes.
-I read about it in a book, and it helped me much more than anything any of the doctors I had been going to for months had.
+I started feeling better within ten minutes.
+I read about it in a book, and it helped me much more than anything any of the doctors I had been going to for months had suggested.

-- Take a Hot Bath - I found a soaking in a hot tub to be very palliative.
+- Take a hot bath: I found soaking in a hot tub to be very palliative.

-This is really important.
-You've probably been straining to empty every drop when you urinate; try not to do that, it's making things worse.
+- Don't strain to urinate: This is really important.
+You've probably been straining to empty every drop when you urinate; try not to do that because it's making things worse.
 The muscles in that area are all tense, and the nerves are overstimulated.
-You need to calm them down
+So instead, you need to calm them down.

-Do not drink cranberry juice or other fruit juice! it is very acidic and will irritate your bladder.
+- Do not drink cranberry juice or other fruit juice!
+Cranberry juice is very acidic and will irritate your bladder.
 Many people who develop these symptoms have been drinking large quantities of cranberry juice; if you are doing so, stop immediately.

 - Drink plenty of plain water, but do not force yourself to drink gallons.
 Simply drink a glass whenever you think about it.